uwmadisoncals/cals-main-plugins/connections/README.txt

 * COMPATIBILITY: Add action which should flush the Wordfence Falcon Cache when an entry/term is added/updated/deleted.
 * TWEAK: Pass WP_Error codes results from `wp_remote_get()` during license status check so they can be displayed.

-= 8.5.24 09/02/2016 =
-* BUG: Fix conflict where the Manage admin page Screen Options would disappear when Broken Link Checker was being used.
-* COMPATIBILITY: Set `current_screen` action to priority `9` for compatibility with wsScreenOptions.
-* TWEAK: Set `set-screen-option` filter priority to `99` in order to help prevent other plugins from breaking the Manage admin page settings options.
-* TWEAK: Fix session info alignment in system info.
-* TWEAK: Update browser info in system info to be compatible with Browser.php 2.0.
-* TWEAK: Add PHP Arg separator to the system info report.
-* TWEAK: Use cnFunction::parseStringList() to simplify code in cnOutput::getContentBlock().
-* TWEAK: HTML markup fixes in cnAdminFunction::displayUpgradeNotice().
-* TWEAK: Update cnLicense to render the support license key and the plugin's changelog on the Plugins admin page.
-* OTHER: Update wsScreenOptions to version 1.3 and move to the Vendors folder.
-* OTHER: Update Browser.php to version 2.0.
-* DEV: phpDoc Fixes.

-= 8.5.23 08/26/2016 =
-* TWEAK: Add the `cn-cat-has-children` class if a category has children in the term list.
-* TWEAK: Remove any empty items that might exist as the result of the `cn_entry_output_category_item` filter being hooked into.
-* TWEAK: Refactor `cnAdminFunction::managePageLimitSave()` to be more robust in order to prevent fatal string to array PHP errors.
-* BUG: Correct the display of the keyword search term result message by removing the duplicate term display.
-* BUG: Skipped escaped shortcodes in `cnShortcode::find()` to prevent the escaped Connections shortcode from being "cleaned" and unescaping it.
-* I18N: Update POT file.
-* I18N: Update MO files.

-= 8.5.22 08/15/2016 =
-* NEW: Introduce `cnString::stripTags()`.
-* BUG: Correct logic in cnOutput::excerpt() would would prevent the display of a excerpt.
-* TWEAK: Use `cnString::stripTags()` instead of `wp_strip_all_tags()` when creating the excerpt.
-* TWEAK: Allow `span` tags within an excerpt.

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

 == Upgrade Notice ==

-= 8.5.22 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.2.

-= 8.5.23 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.2.

-= 8.5.24 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.2.

 = 8.5.25 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.2.